-We suppose for the examples below that you want to create a database called catmaid and a database user called catmaid_user.
+We suppose for the examples below that you want to create a database called catmaid and a database user called catmaid\user.
 Firstly, we need to reconfigure PostgreSQL to allow password-based authentication for that user to that database.
-To do that, edit the file /etc/postgresql/ll/main/pg_hba.conf and add this line as the first rule in that file:
+To do that, edit the file /etc/postgresql/l2/main/pg\hba.conf and add this line as the first rule in that file:

-local catmaid catmaid_user md5
+local catmaid catmaid\user md5